MTA Subways and Buses

 Free Travel Training Available

 Transit currently sponsors travel training for qualified paratransit AAR customers.
-Cerebral Palsy Associations of New York State (CPofNYS) is conducting the training under contract with NYC Transit.
+Abilities, Inc., is conducting the training under contract with NYC Transit.
 Trainees master the following skills:

 - Planning a trip: use of schedules, signs, telephone, information services, and landmarks.